Network International

+In September 2024, after being listed on the London Stock Exchange, it was acquired by Brookfield Asset Management.
+The following year, NI merged its operations with a competing provider, Magnati, creating a new entity, Network International LLC, controlled by a consortium led by Brookfield.

 History

 The company was founded in the United Arab Emirates as a payments subsidiary of Emirates Bank in 1994.
 Mainly operating in the Middle East and Africa region it became the first independent vendor in the Middle East to be certified by Mastercard and Visa for payments, and a member of the JCB and UnionPay card schemes.
 The Abraaj Group bought a 49 per cent stake in the business in 2011.

 In January 2017, Simon Haslam, CEO of US payments processor Elavon replaced Bhairav Trivedi as CEO.
 Nandan Mer, Mastercard Strategy Head for International Markets, took over Simon upon the latter’s retirement in 2021.

 The Abraaj Group sold its stake to a joint venture between Warburg Pincus and General Atlantic in 2015.
 In a deal worth $340 million, Network acquired Emerging Markets Payments (EMP) from Actis in March 2016, creating the largest payments processor in the MENA region, estimated as five times larger than CSC in Lebanon by Bhairav Trivedi, the CEO of Network at the time.
 It remains the largest payments processor in the region.

 In March 2019, Network announced its intention to float on the London Stock Exchange's main market, as well as the appointment of Ron Kalifa OBE, British payments rival Worldpay's former CEO, as Chairman.